inovex/elements/doc/contributing/03-team-organization.md

 ## Plannings

-To organize the workload from time to time, we do not have a regular schedule.
+We organize the workload from time to time and do not have a regular schedule.
 All team members will be notified when we have a new appointment.
 Invitations will be sent via Slack or email.

 ## Weeklies